simonhw/gardening-services/README.md

 13. Click edit and enable **List** for "Everyone (public access), accepting the warning message that appears.

 **Part II**
-1. Now navigate to the IAM service on your dashboard.
+1. Navigate to the IAM service on your Dashboard.
 2. Click **Create Group** in the sidebar and give it an appropriate name before clicking **Next Step** until you can see the **Create Group** button.
 Click **Create Group**.
 3. Go to the **Create Policy** page and on the JSON tab, click **Import managed policy**.
 4. Find "AmazonS3FullAccess" in the list of options and import it.